-However, when traveling with infants or toddlers, the responsibility falls on you to make sure things go as smoothly as possible.
+But when traveling with infants or toddlers, the responsibility falls on you to ensure things go as smoothly as possible.
 Traveling with your partner or another adult who can help will make a huge difference.

 We do this for a few reasons:

-Hot Tip:When traveling with a stroller, send it through x-ray first so you can start loading it up with the kids and bags as soon as possible on the other side!
+Hot Tip:When traveling with a stroller, send it through the X-ray first so you can start loading it up with the kids and bags as soon as possible on the other side!

-Everything you brought to the airport that you want to take on the airplane will be scanned.
-If it is on you (like clothing, jewelry, etc.), it will be scanned via a full body scan or a standard metal detector.
+Everything you bring to the airport that you want to take on the airplane will be scanned.
+If it is on you (like clothing or jewelry), it will be scanned via a full-body scan or a standard metal detector.

-In my experience, our children have never been asked to complete a full body scan.
-As soon as our oldest was able to walk, she was asked to go through the metal detector by herself.
+In my experience, our children have never been asked to complete a full-body scan.
+As soon as our oldest could walk, she was asked to go through the metal detector herself.
 Before that, TSA allowed us to carry her through.

-All items not on your person will be placed in bins on a conveyor belt and sent through a closed x-ray machine so they can be inspected more thoroughly.
+All items not on your person will be placed in bins on a conveyor belt and sent through a closed X-ray machine to be inspected more thoroughly.

-If you are traveling with a car seat or stroller, depending on its size, be prepared that it might not fit inside the x-ray machine.
+If you are traveling with a car seat or stroller, be prepared that it might not fit inside the X-ray machine.
 In this case, it will need to be hand-checked by airport security and will add a few minutes to your experience.